MDP Planning as Policy Inference: Introduction

+In this work, we propose a Bayesian formulation that preserves the standard MDP objective.
+We define an unnormalized probability of optimality for each policy that is monotone in its expected return, yielding a posterior distribution whose modes coincide with return-maximizing policies, while posterior dispersion represents uncertainty over optimal behavior.
+Acting is performed by sampling from the posterior predictive distribution, inducing a stochastic control policy through a Thompson-sampling interpretation rather than through entropy regularization.

+To approximate this posterior in discrete domains with stochastic transitions, we adapt variational sequential Monte Carlo (VSMC) \citep{NLR+18,MLT+17} to inference over deterministic policies.
+The resulting algorithm enforces policy consistency across revisited states and couples transition randomness across particles within a sweep so that particle weights reflect policy differences rather than independent realizations of simulator noise.
+We further interpret the reward scale as controlling uncertainty over agent preferences: larger rewards induce posterior concentration and near-deterministic behavior, while smaller rewards yield a diffuse posterior and an \textbf{optimal stochastic policy under preference uncertainty}.

-Our contributions are as follows: \begin{itemize} \item A sound formulation of MDP planning as Bayesian policy inference that preserves the classical expected-reward optimality criterion. \item An adaptation of variational sequential Monte Carlo for Bayesian policy inference in discrete MDPs with stochastic transitions. \item An empirical study of reward scale as a measure of uncertainty over agent preferences, and its effect on the induced optimal stochastic policy. \end{itemize}
+Our contributions are: \begin{itemize} \item A formulation of episodic MDP planning as Bayesian inference over \emph{policies} that preserves the classical expected-return optimality criterion and yields an \textbf{optimal stochastic policy under preference uncertainty} via posterior predictive sampling. \item An adaptation of VSMC for inference over deterministic policies in discrete MDPs with stochastic transitions, including policy consistency under revisitation and coupled transition randomness across particles. \item An empirical evaluation of the \emph{induced stochastic control policy} obtained by posterior predictive (Thompson-style) action sampling, and a comparison to discrete Soft Actor-Critic across diverse discrete benchmarks. \end{itemize}